UXR/ HFE Intern @ Pegatron Corp.

 Information architecture misalignment

-System data was grouped by machine logic rather than user task logic, requiring engineers to mentally re-map information before they could act on it.
+System data was grouped by machine component logic (CPU, storage, fans) rather than by operational task priority.
+Engineers had to mentally re-map information before they could act — adding cognitive load in time-sensitive situations.

 Research